-In order to provide better treatment and rehabilitation for these students and to minimize risk to the public, the Medical School and the AIMS committee instituted the following policy:
+In order to provide better treatment and rehabilitation for these students and to minimize risk to the public, the Medical School instituted the following policy:

-5. The AIMS committee will periodically review the policies under which it operates, and may revise the policy subject to approval by the dean of the Medical School in consultation with appropriate individuals, which may include the associate vice chancellor for management, the Director for a Positive Learning Environment, the Director for Student Counseling Services, and the Diversity and Inclusion Office.
+- The Associate Dean for Student Affairs will periodically review this policy under which it operates, and may revise the policy subject to approval by the dean of the Medical School in consultation with appropriate individuals, which may include the associate vice chancellor for management, the Director for a Positive Learning Environment, the Director for Student Counseling Services, and the Diversity and Inclusion Office.

-For additional information or to contact Physicians Health Service, go here.
+For additional information, please contact Physicians Health Services.

-2. Referral by third parties - Faculty members, school administration or fellow students may seek out the Associate Dean for Student Affairs to express concern regarding a student’s well-being, in the case of suspected substance use/abuse.
+- Referral by third parties - Faculty members, school administration or fellow students may seek out the Associate Dean for Student Affairs to express concern regarding a student’s well-being, in the case of suspected substance use/abuse.
 The ADSA will review information to determine whether it is necessary to initiate an interview with the student in order to evaluate the situation further; information will be carefully reviewed for indications of repeated behavior, severity and the potential for patient and student harm.
 The purpose of this interview will be to determine whether the student is impaired, or potentially impaired, by substance abuse or psychiatric problems and to assist the student in recognizing the problem and the need for help if a problem is identified.
-The UMMS AIMS Committee will use this meeting to express a commitment to aid the student, and explain the evaluation and treatment resources available.
-Confidentiality will be maintained, as required by law, as long as the student is not perceived to represent an imminent danger to patients, to him or her self, or to others.
+The ADSA will use this meeting to express a commitment to aid the student, and explain the evaluation and treatment resources available.
+Confidentiality will be maintained, as required by law, as long as the student is not perceived to represent an imminent danger to patients, to themselves, or to others.

 Confidentiality is of utmost importance in order to protect the student and to assure the continued success of therapeutic programs in helping students.

-Some students who consult the committee will not require a treatment contract.
+Some students who are referred to PHS will not require a treatment contract.
 In these cases, administrative reporting is unnecessary.
-In general, a student who self initiates participation in treatment and monitoring overseen by PHS will not be reported to the Associate Dean for Student Affairs.
-Such reporting will only be done if the student is not in compliance with a contract, or if the committee feels that there may be risks to patients, UMMS or to the student.
+In general, a student who self-initiates participation in treatment and monitoring overseen by PHS will not be reported to the Associate Dean for Student Affairs.
+Such reporting will only be done if the student is not in compliance with a contract, or if PHS feels that there may be risks to patients, UMMS or to the student.
 In certain circumstances, the Associate Dean for Student Affairs will have made the initial referral and will therefore be aware of the student’s participation.

 If the student is not in compliance with a contract (voluntary or mandatory), or PHS feels that patient welfare may be compromised, as for example in the case of a student who has not been monitored for a sufficient length of time, the student will not be supported in an application to a postgraduate program at that time.
 Therefore, if a student believes that he/she needs help, it is advisable that the help of PHS be sought as soon as possible.